leqiao/ADSCF/README.md

 ADSCF is an open-source code package provided free of charge: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
 The GNU General Public License is available at <https://www.gnu.org/licenses/>.

-## Cite us
-If you use ADSCF or a modified version based on ADSCF to publish scientific papers, please kindly cite our paper and acknowledge the usage of our code.

-Qiao, L.; Giannakou, M.; Schmid, F. An efficient and accurate SCFT algorithm for Block copolymer films and brushs using adaptive discretizations.
-Polymers 2024, 16(9), 1228; https://doi.org/10.3390/polym16091228

-Qiao, L.; Vega, D. A.; Schmid, F. Stability and Elasticity of Ultrathin Sphere-Patterned Block Copolymer Films.
-Macromolecules, 57 (9), 4629-4634 (2024)

 # Files and directories